plone/plone.formwidget.multifile/README.txt

 upload multiple files, either at once, or in batches using repeat form submissions.

-The widget relies on `plone.app.drafts` to save uploaded files into a temporary container.
-This is transparent to the user.

 Browsers that do not implement the file input "multiple" attribute are supported via javascript adding of multiple file inputs.
 This also works with browsers that do support "multiple", and allows users to add and